 Government research shows you could get a significant return on your investment:

-- 78% of postgraduates work in high skill employment and the unemployment rate among postgraduates is just 2.3%.
+- 78.4% of postgraduates work in high skilled employment and the unemployment rate among graduates is just 2.9%.

 At the University of Bradford we have a dedicated Career Development Service with an advisor specialising in postgraduate students.

-And we even offer a Postgraduate Certificate in Employability and Entrepreneurship - aimed specifically at getting you into work.
+And we even offer a Postgraduate Certificate in Professional Career Management in Practice - aimed specifically at getting you into work.

 Further or change your career